neuripss2020/kccotgan/README.md

 ## Results

-The green border indicates input sequences, and the red border shows the KCCOT-GAN prediction conditioned on the input sequences.
+The green border indicates context sequences, and the red border shows the KCCOT-GAN predictions conditioned on the context sequences.

 ### Moving MNIST results
 ![](./gifs/mmnist.gif)